-There are more places your business can hang out online the better.
-So you want a website, you want some social media accounts, you want to find relevant communities that you can start joining conversations in.
+There are more places your business can hang out online, the better.
+So you want a website, some social media accounts, and to find relevant communities in which you can start joining conversations.

-4 reasons justifying you need an online presence for your business
+Four reasons for online presence for your business

-We have statistics to prove you that why you should be online:
+We have statistics to prove why you should be online: